Difference Between a Computer Science & Information Technology Degree

 Computer engineering students will study concepts in computer science, engineering and mathematics.
 By combining these three fields, computer engineers are able to solve hardware problems and create state-of-the-art machines that can handle the many tasks computers perform.

-- Federal government.
-As of 2010, the federal government employed seven percent of all computer engineers.
-The median annual pay for computer engineers working for the federal government is $102,950.
+- Federal government: As of 2010, the federal government employed 7 percent of all computer engineers.
+The median annual pay for computer engineers working for the federal government is $108,490.

-- Computer and electronic product manufacturing.
-The majority of computer engineers (35 percent) work in this industry.
-The median salary for computer engineers in product manufacturing is $101,320.
+- Computer and electronic product manufacturing: The majority of computer engineers work in this industry.
+The median salary for computer engineers in product manufacturing is $115,560.

-- Computer systems design and related services.
-Nineteen percent of computer engineers work in systems design.
-The median pay for computer engineers in this industry is $98,860.
+- Computer systems design and related services: Many computer engineers also work in systems design.
+The median pay for computer engineers in this industry is $112,160.

-- Scientific research and development services.
-Eleven percent of computer engineers are employed by research firms.
-The median salary for computer engineers in research settings is $92,080.
+- Scientific research and development services: Some computer engineers are employed by research firms.
+The median salary for computer engineers in research settings is $117,650.

 Information technology (IT) may adopt the monikers information systems or systems administration.
 Essentially, IT professionals are the users of technology.
 IT utilizes existing operating systems, software and applications in tandem to create a larger system that solves a specific business problem.
 IT constructs a network from established building blocks to carry out a task, such as an automated supplies ordering service.